Aisaka0v0/rpq_supplementary_page/index.md

 ## Abstract

 Self-supervised learning (SSL) has become a core technique in speech processing, but the high dimensionality of its representations makes discretization essential for improving efficiency.
 However, existing discretization methods still suffer from significant information loss, resulting in a notable performance gap compared to continuous representations.
 To overcome these limitations, we propose two quantization-based discretization methods: Product Quantization (PQ) and Random Product Quantization (RPQ).
-PQ partitions the original feature space into multiple subspaces and independently quantizes each sub-vector, producing a fused set of discrete units that retain diverse information from different subspaces\textcolor{red}{, thereby} mitigating the loss associated with single-cluster quantization.
+PQ partitions the original feature space into multiple subspaces and independently quantizes each sub-vector, producing a fused set of discrete units that retain diverse information from different subspaces, thereby mitigating the loss associated with single-cluster quantization.
 RPQ further enhances representation diversity by randomly sampling feature dimensions multiple times to construct sub-vectors, thereby better capturing the variability in the data distribution.
-Theoretical analysis shows that RPQ reduces the correlation $\rho\ (0 \le \rho \le 1)$ between sub-quantizers, and its quantization error is lower-bounded by $\rho \varepsilon_{\text{kms}}$, where $\varepsilon_{\text{kms}}$ is the error of a single K-means quantizer.
-Experimental results show that, on the combined dataset constructed from LibriSpeech and ML-SUPERB, PQ and RPQ outperform standard K-means discretization, achieving relative improvements of 21.8\% and 20.0\% in word error rate (WER) on LibriSpeech, and 24.1\% and 19.6\% in character error rate (CER) on the ML-SUPERB, respectively.
+Theoretical analysis shows that RPQ reduces the correlation $\rho$ ($0 \leq \rho \leq 1$) between sub-quantizers, and its quantization error is lower-bounded by $\rho\varepsilon_{\text{kms}}$, where $\varepsilon_{\text{kms}}$ is the error of a single K-means quantizer.
+Experimental results show that, on the combined dataset constructed from LibriSpeech and ML-SUPERB, PQ and RPQ outperform standard K-means discretization, achieving relative improvements of 21.8% and 20.0% in word error rate (WER) on LibriSpeech, and 24.1% and 19.6% in character error rate (CER) on the ML-SUPERB, respectively.
 Moreover, their performance is competitive with, and in some cases even surpasses, that of continuous SSL representations.

 <div align="center">
   <img id="carousel" src="demo/figs/merge.svg" alt="Figure carousel" width="500"/>